itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

     :align: center
     :alt: Approximation function contour plot

-The plot above shows the approximation error rate depence on the network weights.
+The plot above shows error rate that depends on the network's weights.
 The best error must be as small as possible.
 The best weights combination for this problem should be near the lower right corner in the blue area.

 Next, we are going to look at 5 algorithms based on Gradient Descent.
 They are: